 Video : L'aspirateur à particules, technologie Tallano testée par SNCF

-In 2018 the Paris Region issued a call for innovative solutions to the challenge of in-station air quality.
-The Avenue Foch station has been selected to pilot two of the winning proposals:
+In 2018 the Paris Region issued a call for innovative solutions to the challenge of in-station air quality, and the Avenue Foch station (on the RER C commuter line) was chosen to test two winning proposals:

-- a positive ionization solution, developed by Air Liquide, that charges particles with electricity, causing them to form clusters that are easier to capture
+- In 2019, Air Liquide experimented with a positive ionization technology that charges particles with electricity, forming them into clusters that are easier to capture.

-- a liquid filtration system from Terrao, designed by the start-up Starklab, that captures particles by drawing air in and then injecting it into water.
+- In 2020, we’re testing a liquid filtration system from Terrao.
+Designed by the start-up Starklab, this captures particles by sucking in air and injecting it into water.

 Better ventilation means better air quality in stations.
-We’re studying long-term solutions that would replace existing smoke removal devices with dual-purpose solutions that would perform equally well during a fire and on a normal day.
-The new stations on the Éole (RER E) line will be equipped with this combination smoke-removal/ventilation system.
+We’re studying long-term solutions to replace existing smoke-removal devices in stations with dual-purpose systems that perform equally well during a fire and in routine operations.
+The new stations on the Éole line (RER E) will be fitted with this combination smoke-removal/ventilation equipment.

-The fight against pollution doesn’t stop at the station door.
-Tomorrow’s TGVs, now being designed by Alstom, will have a new interior air purification system capable of filtering three to four times more fine particulates.
+And our fight against pollution doesn’t stop at the station door.
+Tomorrow’s high-speed TGVs, now being designed by Alstom, will have a new interior air purification system that can filter three to four times more fine particulates.